-“Longoria Health have been providing supplements around the world for over 20 years.
-Feeling tired, drained or looking to boost your immune system?
-Our Sunburst Vitamin C Capsules are a popular way to counteract these symptoms – in fact they are arguably our most popular product.
+“Longoria Health has been providing supplements around the world for over 20 years.
+Feeling tired, drained, or looking to boost your immune system?
+Our Sunburst Vitamin C Capsules are a popular way to counteract these symptoms – in fact, they are arguably our most popular product.
 We are offering these at a 50% discount until this Friday only so click/tap here to go to our online shop where you can avail of this offer and have them delivered anywhere in the world for free.”

 Side-Step: Decide on the Conversion

 As has been touched on multiple times so far in this blog piece, you need to decide on what conversion you are looking to make when using these landing pages.
 This is how the success of a landing page is measured.
 Namely, has it achieved what it was created for in the first place?
 You will need to decide on how this is measured (i.e. what conversion you were looking to seek) and it is a good idea to set the desired target too of what you are looking to achieve e.g. one hundred new newsletter subscribers.
 Here are some examples of popular conversions that can be achieved via your website and successful landing pages: